Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-We have hired a car and driven in many holiday destinations.
+We have hired a car and driven to many holiday destinations.
 Driving in Crete is more relaxed and simpler than in many similar places.
 That is why we recommend active travellers hire a car to see more.

 Have you hired a car in Crete?
 Share your experiences below.